 The Regional Support Office of the Bali Process(RSO) has been established to facilitate the operationalization of th Bali Process' Regional Cooperation Framework (RCF) to reduce irregular migration in the Asia and Pacific region.

 Objetivos de Aprendizaje

-- understand the basic concepts related to trafficking in persons and the difference between human trafficking and human smuggling, forced labour and other related terms;
+- Differentiate between human trafficking and human smuggling, forced labour and other related terms;

-- have increased awareness on human security and human trafficking, especially women and children, in the region;
+- Increase knowledge on human security policies, especially those designed for women and children, in the region;

-- be able to identify key challenges and recognize best practices and lessons learned to prevent human trafficking and, as well as policy measures for enhancing human security at the local level;
+- Identify and recognize best practices and lessons learned to prevent human trafficking and, as well as to identify policy measures for enhancing human security at the local level;

-- be able to identify key challenges and recognize best practices and lessons learnt to ensuring the protection of trafficking victims and access to solutions on the basis of identified needs;
+- Identify key challenges and recognize best practices and lessons learnt to ensure the protection of trafficking victims;

-- apply UNITAR-developed CityShare methodology to rate and compare each other’s anti-human trafficking policies, and make specific action plans for local implementation and follow-up of lessons learned (via city-to-city cooperation, awareness raising activities, inter-governmental coordination, and other practical implementation examples);
+- Apply UNITAR's CityShare methodology to rate and compare each other’s anti-human trafficking policies, and develop specific action plans for local implementation.

 Contenido y Estructura